kwobny/Old-Robotics-Repo/README.md

 # Todo:
 Create a private Auxiliary (Aux) buffer which is a second Universal Buffer

 Create a public function titled setSyncDirection which sets from which buffer (motor buffers, aux, or universal/main) to which buffer (aux or universal/main) the syncMotors syncs the motors to and from.
 Make it by creating an enum for buffers (motor buffers, aux, and main/universal).
+Make sure that this function stores the from and to enum in 2 class fields, as well as switching the references to each thing.

-Or just make 2 public fields in Base class detailing which buffer to and from.
+(Look at above) Or consider just make 2 public fields in Base class detailing which buffer to and from.
 Use enum for this option.

 Edit syncMotors function so that if from is the motor buffers, then another specialized syncing action occurs.
 Also make it so that automatic syncing of universal buffer to actuators is removed.
 Also edit it so that function runs motorCali if "to" is the universal buffer.
 Make sure is public.

 In motorCali, multiply the universal/main buffer values by the buffer's scale factor value when uploading those values to the actuator motors.

+Make a subclass for the linear translate buffer and other buffers where necessary, which inherits from the base buffer class.
+Do this to accommodate the 2 sets of rx and ry values for just the linear translation.
+Look far below for instructions on making lin trans buffer subclass

+Think about making 2 periods of execution for native interval commands, one for high frequency call/execute and one for low frequency execution.

 Also think about what the period of execution should be.
 It can be 0.1 seconds or so i guess?